LPAndersson/MaxStableVI.jl/README.md

-This is the [Julia](https://julialang.org/downloads/) code accompanying the paper ???
+This is the [Julia](https://julialang.org/downloads/) code accompanying the paper [Variational inference for max-stable processes](https://arxiv.org)

 Here's a simple example to try it out:
 ```julia